pulse-framework/pulse/README.md

 // (coming soon) removes any data from a collection that is not currently refrenced in a group collection.clean();

-// (coming soon) will undo the last action collection.undo();
+// (coming soon) will undo the action its called within, or the last action executed if called from outside collection.undo();
 ```